All the best Black Friday deals at Amazon that you can shop now | CNN Underscored

 Keep your car in tip-top shape with the help of The Chemical Guys.
 Right now you can score all the supplies you need to keep a vehicle’s interior and exterior looking great for much less than usual.

 Let Waterpiks do all the un-fun parts of flossing, leaving you feeling all fresh and clean after a quick session with this hydro-powered (well, kind of) dental care device.
-Models with and without toothbrushes start at $79.99, or up to 38% off.
+Models with and without toothbrushes are up for grabs.

 Sun Joe Products (starting at $21.75; amazon.com)